T+L's Definitive Guide to Barcelona

 Thanks to year-round mild temperatures, Barcelona is ideal in the fall, spring, and early summer.
 By August, the weather turns hot and humid.
 Snow is rare during winter, but be prepared for rain.

 At only 38 mostly flat square miles, Barcelona is a pedestrian’s paradise.
-Taxis are also plentiful, cheap, and can be hailed on the street.
+Taxis are also plentiful, cheap, and can be hailed on the street (but services like Uber aren't available in the city currently).
 The metro is clean and easy to navigate.

 Six hot classic and new hotels.

 The room design feels Scandinavian (blond wood; clean lines), as does the in-house Finnish sauna.
-But Xavier Franco’s Michelin-starred, modern Catalan restaurant, Sauc, is a love song to the city. $$
+And Romain Fornell’s Michelin-starred Mediterranean restaurant, Caelis, has been drawing diners since it moved into the Ohla in 2017. $$

 Best For: Boutique cool in a central location.